-The result was that a multi-disciplinary team created a free online Family Law Portal, including 25 Clicks, through the LIZ that helped to educate clients and gather relevant information, saving time and money before approaching a professional.
-The next step was creating a plan, based on the clients’ priorities and readiness, to guide clients to community resources and assistance.
+The result was that a diverse team created a free online Family Law Portal, including 25 Clicks, through the LIZ that helped to educate clients and gather relevant information, saving time and money before approaching a professional.
+The next step was creating a plan, based on the client’s priorities and readiness, to guide clients to community resources and assistance.

-And so, the idea of creating Community Hubs was born!
+And so, the idea of creating Separation Pathways was born!
 We came together as a team of multi-disciplinary professionals from several Ontario locations to make the idea a reality.

 Our priority was early identification of those with safety concerns and those who would benefit from community-based services.
 Such services might include counselling, parenting education, and Alternative Dispute Resolution (ADR) options, including financial and legal expertise.
 The key purpose was to assist clients to create a Separation Plan based on their priorities.

-In mid-2021, Community Hubs for Separating Families was created and registered as a Not-For-Profit Corporation.
-Our teams include lawyers, mediators, domestic violence specialists, mental health professionals, and financial expertise.
+In mid-2021, Separation Pathways was created and registered as a Not-For-Profit Corporation.
+Our teams include lawyers, mediators, domestic violence specialists, mental health professionals, and financial experts.